-The biennial NATS Artist Awards (NATSAA) competition is designed to assist singers prepared to launch a professional career and, to that end, substantial monetary and performance prizes are offered.
-The competition takes place every other year, in conjunction with NATS National Conferences.
-Preliminary competitions are held regionally, and semifinals/finals take place at the NATS National Conference.
+The NATS Artist Awards (NATSAA) competition is designed to assist singers prepared to launch a professional career and, to that end, substantial monetary and performance prizes are offered.
+Beginning in 2018, NATSAA semifinals/finals will be held in New York City, in proximity to a wide audience of artist managers and industry professionals.
+The competition takes place every other year.
+Preliminary competitions are held regionally and national semifinals/finals take place at the NATS National Workshop in New York.

 "Throughout its history, the purpose of this [NATSAA] competition has been to select, through a series of elimination rounds on the district, regional, and national levels, singers whose artistry indicates that they are ready for a professional career and to encourage them toward that goal with a cash prize and the opportunity for performance engagements." - Edward Baird, President of NATS, 1985-1987